Retrograde signaling: Types of retrograde neurotransmitters

 The most prevalent endogenous retrograde neurotransmitters are nitric oxide and various endocannabinoids, which are lipophilic ligands.

-The retrograde neurotransmitter, nitric oxide (NO) is a soluble gas that can readily diffuse through various cell membranes.
-Nitric oxide synthase is the enzyme responsible for the synthesis of NO in various presynaptic cells.
-Specifically, NO is known to play a critical role in LTP, which plays an important role in memory storage within the hippocampus.
-Additionally, literature suggests that NO can act as intracellular messengers in the brain and can also have an effect on the presynaptic glutamatergic and GABAergic synapses.
+The retrograde neurotransmitter, nitric oxide (NO), is a soluble gas that can readily diffuse through various cell membranes.
+Nitric oxide synthase is the enzyme responsible for the synthesis of nitric oxide in various presynaptic cells.
+Specifically, nitric oxide is known to play a critical role in LTP, which is crucial in memory storage within the hippocampus.
+Additionally, literature suggests that nitric oxide can act as intracellular messengers in the brain and can also have an effect on the presynaptic glutamatergic and GABAergic synapses.

 Utilizing retrograde signaling, endocannabinoids, a type of retrograde neurotransmitter, are activated when they bind to G-protein coupled receptors on the presynaptic terminals of neurons.
 The activation of endocannabinoids results in the release of particular neurotransmitters at the excitatory and inhibitory synapses of a neuron, ultimately impacting various forms of plasticity.

 Retrograde signaling in long-term potentiation

-As it pertains to LTP, retrograde signaling is a hypothesis describing how events underlying LTP may begin in the postsynaptic neuron but be propagated to the presynaptic neuron, even though normal communication across a chemical synapse occurs in a presynaptic to postsynaptic direction.
+As it pertains to LTP, retrograde signaling is a hypothesis describing how events prior to LTP may begin in the postsynaptic neuron but be propagated to the presynaptic neuron, even though normal communication across a chemical synapse occurs in a presynaptic to postsynaptic direction.
 It is used most commonly by those who argue that presynaptic neurons contribute significantly to the expression of LTP.

 Background

-Long-term potentiation is the persistent increase in the strength of a chemical synapse that lasts from hours to days.
+Long-term potentiation (LTP) is the persistent increase in the strength of a chemical synapse that lasts from hours to days.
 It is thought to occur via two temporally separated events, with induction occurring first, followed by expression.
-Most LTP investigators agree that induction is entirely postsynaptic, whereas there is disagreement as to whether expression is principally a presynaptic or postsynaptic event.
-Some researchers believe that both presynaptic and postsynaptic mechanisms play a role in LTP expression.
+Most LTP investigators agree that induction is entirely postsynaptic, whereas others disagree as to whether expression is primarily a presynaptic or postsynaptic event.
+Some researchers believe that both presynaptic and postsynaptic mechanisms are involved in LTP expression.

 Were LTP entirely induced and expressed postsynaptically, there would be no need for the postsynaptic cell to communicate with the presynaptic cell following LTP induction.
-However, postsynaptic induction combined with presynaptic expression requires that, following induction, the postsynaptic cell must communicate with the presynaptic cell.
-Because normal synaptic transmission occurs in a presynaptic to postsynaptic direction, postsynaptic to presynaptic communication is considered a form of retrograde transmission.
+However, postsynaptic induction combined with presynaptic expression requires that, following induction, the postsynaptic cell communicating with the presynaptic cell.
+Due to normal synaptic transmission occurring in a presynaptic to postsynaptic direction, postsynaptic to presynaptic communication is considered a form of retrograde transmission.

 Mechanism

 The retrograde signaling hypothesis proposes that during the early stages of LTP expression, the postsynaptic cell "sends a message" to the presynaptic cell to notify it that an LTP-inducing stimulus has been received postsynaptically.
 The general hypothesis of retrograde signaling does not propose a precise mechanism by which this message is sent and received.
 One mechanism may be that the postsynaptic cell synthesizes and releases a retrograde messenger upon receipt of LTP-inducing stimulation.
 Another is that it releases a preformed retrograde messenger upon such activation.
-Yet another mechanism is that synapse-spanning proteins may be altered by LTP-inducing stimuli in the postsynaptic cell, and that changes in conformation of these proteins propagates this information across the synapse and to the presynaptic cell.
+Additionally, another mechanism includes synapse-spanning proteins becoming altered by LTP-inducing stimuli in the postsynaptic cell, and that changes the conformation of these proteins which propagates this information across the synapse and to the presynaptic cell.